Laser rangefinder: Military

 The more powerful models of rangefinders measure distance up to 40 km and are normally installed either on a tripod or directly on a vehicle, ship, jet, helicopter or gun platform.
 In the latter case the rangefinder module is integrated with on-board thermal, night vision and daytime observation equipment.
 The most advanced military rangefinders can be integrated with computers.

-To make laser rangefinders and laser-guided weapons less useful against military targets, various military arms may have developed laser-absorbing paint for their vehicles.
-Regardless, some objects don't reflect laser light very well and using a laser rangefinder on them is difficult.
+To make laser rangefinders and laser-guided weapons less useful against military targets, various military arms may have developed laser-absorbing paint for their vehicles; regardless, some objects do not reflect laser light very well, and using a laser rangefinder on them is difficult.

 The first commercial laser rangefinder was the Barr & Stroud LF1, developed in association with Hughes Aircraft, which became available in 1965.
 This was then followed by the Barr & Stroud LF2, which integrated the rangefinder into a tank sight, and this was used on the Chieftain tank in 1969, the first vehicle so-equipped with such a system.
 Both systems used ruby lasers.